2025 World Snooker Championship: Third qualification round

 Dominic Dale (left) and Joe Perry (right) both retired from professional competition after losing their third-round qualifying matches.

 The third qualifying round was played from 12 to 14 April, featuring the winners of the second qualifying round against players ranked 17 to 48.
-Dominic Dale and Perry, who had both turned professional in 1992, played the last professional matches of their careers as Dale lost 510 to Daniel Wells and Perry lost by the same score to Yuan Sijun.
+Dominic Dale and Perry, who had both turned professional in 1992, played the last professional matches of their careers as Dale lost 4–10 to Daniel Wells and Perry lost 5–10 to Yuan Sijun.
 On his retirement, 53-year-old Dale commented: "I don't have that killer instinct any more—it's the right time to retire."
 Perry, aged 50, said: "I've taken a long time to come to the decision [to retire].
 It isn't a rash one."
-The world number 73 Zak Surety, who had recently reached his first ranking semi-final at the 2025 World Open, came from 36 behind to defeat the world number 25 Jack Lisowski 108, making three centuries and six half-centuries in the match.
-Ricky Walden trailed Mitchell Mann 27 after their first session, but he won seven of the first eight frames in the second session to lead 98.
+The world number 73 Zak Surety, who had recently reached his first ranking semi-final at the 2025 World Open, came from 3–6 behind to defeat the world number 25 Jack Lisowski 10–8, making three centuries and six half-centuries in the match.
+Ricky Walden trailed Mitchell Mann 2–7 after their first session, but he won seven of the first eight frames in the second session to lead 9–8.
 Mann won the next to force a deciding frame.
 Walden twice in the decider, but he obtained the he needed and won the match after a duel on the last black ball.

-In his 102 win over Allan Taylor, Jackson Page became the first player to make two maximum breaks in a professional match.
-Liang Wenbo had previously come closest to achieving the feat at the 2018 event, where he made one maximum but missed the last black on his second attempt.
-Made in the 8th frame of the match on 13 April and the 12th frame on 14 April, Page's maximums were the first of his professional career.
+In his 10–2 win over Allan Taylor, Jackson Page became the first player to make two maximum breaks in a professional match.
+Made in the eighth frame of the match on 13 April and the twelfth frame on 14 April, Page's maximums were the first of his professional career.
 He won a £147,000 bonus on offer that season for two maximums across the Triple Crown events and the Saudi Arabia Snooker Masters; he also won a £10,000 bonus for making a maximum break in the qualifiers and won two-thirds of the £15,000 highest break prize.
 "I knew the bonus was up for grabs [for the second 147], so I went for it from the first ball and managed to make it happen," he said afterwards.
-Page's maximums were respectively the 13th and 14th of the 202425 season, surpassing the previous record total of 13 set in each of the 201617, 202223, and 202324 seasons.
+Page's maximums were respectively the 13th and 14th of the 2024–25 season, surpassing the previous record total of 13 set in each of the 2016–17, 2022–23, and 2023–24 seasons.